 7 reasons why energy conservation is a smart business strategy

 Energy conservation is often a highly politicised issue along with climate change, the current energy crisis and debate on the future direction of energy policy in Australia.
-Too much attention has been given to the supply side factors of the energy market that impact reliability, affordability and carbon emissions intensity – demand side factors such as energy conservation through energy conservation measures (ECMs) are nowhere nearly covered enough in the national debate.
+Too much attention has been given to the supply side factors of the energy market that impact reliability, affordability and carbon emissions intensity – demand-side factors such as energy conservation through energy conservation measures (ECMs) are nowhere nearly covered enough in the national debate.
 Consequently, businesses have largely been left high and dry to face rising energy prices and utility costs alone; they’re also on the most part, painfully unaware of the significant upsides in investing in energy conservation projects.

-This post will outline the reasons why energy conservation should be a strategic priority and form part of an overall business strategy, particularly large businesses with a material exposure to high energy prices.
-But before we discuss the reasons why energy conservation is a smart business strategy, we first need to understand the several business challenges when it comes to energy and the underlying risks associated with inaction or “business as usual” approach.
+This post will outline the reasons why energy conservation should be a strategic priority and form part of an overall business strategy, particularly large businesses with material exposure to high energy prices.
+But before we discuss the reasons why energy conservation is a smart business strategy, we first need to understand the several business challenges when it comes to energy and the underlying risks associated with inaction or the “business as usual” approach.

 Business challenges regarding sustainability and energy conservation

 - Increasingly rising and sustained high energy prices and utility bills (electricity and gas)

 - Consistent demand to meet shareholders’ expectations regarding corporate performance, profitability, dividends and risk management